Achilles Tendon Rupture

 If you’ve experienced an Achilles Tendon Rupture or suffer from serious leg pain, please Schedule an appointment with one of our orthopedic specialists as soon as possible.

+An Achilles tendon rupture affects the back of the lower leg, which can affect anyone but usually targets athletes who participate in recreational sports.
 The Achilles tendon consists of a strong fibrous tissue that connects the bottom of the calf muscle to the heel bone.
 If you overstretch the Achilles tendon, it can tear completely or just partially.
+Unlike Achilles Tendon Bursits which cause small, fluid-filled sacs known as bursae act as thin cushions between the bones and muscles throughout the body.

-If the Achilles tendon ruptures, you may hear a pop, followed by a sharp pain in the back of the ankle and lower leg that will likely affect the ability to walk properly.
+When the Achilles Tendon ruptures, you may hear a pop, followed by a sharp pain in the back of the ankle and lower leg that will likely affect the ability to walk properly.
 Some patients experiencing an Achilles tendon rupture may assume they have only suffered a painful sprain or tendon tear.
 Surgeons often need to perform surgery to repair the rupture.
 For many patients however, nonsurgical treatment can work just as well.

 Symptoms of an Achilles Tendon Rupture